georgeslabreche/opssat-smartcam/README.md

 - *png_keep* - flag if the png image file should be kept.
 - *jpeg_scaling* - scaling factor applied on the png file when generating the jpeg thumbnail.
 - *jpeg_quality* - png to jpeg conversion quality level.
-- *jpeg_processing* - image processing to apply when generating jpeg thumbnail (none, pnmnorm, or pnmhisteq).

 ### 4.4.
 Model
 - *tflite_model* - path of the TensorFlow Lite neural network mode file.